-The W25R series is also equipped with an enhanced security feature known as Replay Protection Monotonic Counter (RPMC).
-Replay Protection provides a high level secured communication between the flash device and the controller to reduce the system vulnerabilities to hardware attacks.
+The W25R series is also equipped with an enhanced authentication security feature by Replay Protection Monotonic Counter (RPMC).
+It provides a high level secured communication between the flash device and the controller to reduce the system vulnerabilities to hardware attacks.